-3.42 The requirements for thermal disinfection are defined in EN ISO 15883 Part 1: 2014 (clause 6.8) and Part 2: 2009 (clause 6.3) and in section 2 of this guidance.
+3.38 The requirements for thermal disinfection are defined in EN ISO 15883: 2014 Part 1 (clause 6.8) and in Section 2 of this guidance.

 For thermal WDs, disinfection is achieved by moist heat.
-The disinfection conditions are specified either by an $A_0$ value to be achieved throughout the load, or by a disinfection temperature band with defined minimum and maximum allowable temperatures.
-Time/temperature bands meeting the requirements of an acceptable $A_0$ of 600 as stated in Table 1.
+The disinfection conditions are specified either by an A_0 value to be achieved throughout the load, or by a disinfection temperature band with defined minimum and maximum allowable temperatures.
+Time / temperature bands meeting the requirements of an acceptable A_0 of 600 as stated in Table 1.

-- 3.43 Other validated time/temperature relationships may be used as long as an equivalent A0 value has been demonstrated as being achieved.
+- Other validated time / temperature relationships may be used as long as an equivalent A_0 value has been demonstrated as being achieved.
 The higher the disinfection temperature, the shorter the holding time needed to achieve the same level of disinfection.
-The choice of A0 and disinfection temperature will depend upon the: - intended use of the medical devices; - materials of which the medical devices are made; - nature and extent of expected bioburden on the medical devices. - 3.44 Microbiological testing is not recommended for a thermal disinfection process.
+The choice of A_0 and disinfection temperature will depend upon the: - materials of which the laboratory waste consists of; - materials of which laboratory equipment are made from. - 3.40 Microbiological testing is not recommended for a thermal disinfection process.